Employees no longer have a statutory right to an appeal.

 Employees can complain to an employment tribunal if the employer:

-- didn’t handle the request in a ‘reasonable manner’
+- did not handle the request in a ‘reasonable manner’

 - wrongly treated the employee’s application as withdrawn

-- dismissed or treated an employee poorly because of their flexible working request, eg refused a promotion or pay rise
+- dismissed or treated an employee poorly because of their flexible working request, for example refused a promotion or pay rise

 - rejected an application based on incorrect facts

-Employees can’t complain to a tribunal just because their flexible working request was rejected.
+Employees cannot complain to a tribunal just because their flexible working request was rejected.

 An employee should complain to the tribunal within 3 months of: